JeffreyRStevens/cv/index.md

 "Effects of human-animal interactions on affect and cognition", Thayer, E.R. & **Stevens, J.R.**, International Society for Anthrozoology (virtual conference talk)."

+`2022`
+"Excluding online data in R with the excluder package", **Stevens, J.R.**, Society for the Improvement of Psychological Science (virtual conference talk).

+"The ManyDogs Project: A big team science approach to canine cognition", **Stevens, J.R.**, International Society for Anthrozoology (virtual conference talk).

 ### Tutorials

 `2013`